SwannSG/jspy/SomeJSnotesForPy.md

 ```

-Reduce an array to a single value.
+Reduce an array to a single value using *reduce* and return a single value.

 ```javascript
 /*